I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/ns-wdfdevice-_wdf_device_power_policy_idle_settings.md

 </code></pre> Otherwise, this value has the same meaning as <b>WdfTrue</b>.

 The <b>ExcludeD3Cold</b> member is available starting in KMDF version 1.11, as well as starting in version 2.0 of UMDF, and is ignored in operating systems earlier than Windows 8.
 See additional information in Remarks.

-`IdleCaps`

-A <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_power_policy_s0_idle_capabilities.md">WDF_POWER_POLICY_S0_IDLE_CAPABILITIES</a>-typed enumerator that identifies the device's ability to wake itself up after being set to a low-power state, while the system remains in its working (S0) state.

-`IdleTimeout`

-The amount of time, in milliseconds, that the device will remain idle before the framework places it in the <b>DxState</b>-supplied low-power state.
-To use the framework's default idle timeout value, specify <b>IdleTimeoutDefaultValue</b>.
-For more information on when the framework considers the device to be idle, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/supporting-idle-power-down">Supporting Idle Power-Down</a>.

-`IdleTimeoutType`

-A <a href="..\wdfdevice\ne-wdfdevice-_wdf_power_policy_idle_timeout_type.md">WDF_POWER_POLICY_IDLE_TIMEOUT_TYPE</a>-typed enumerator  that indicates how the <b>IdleTimeout</b> member is used.

-The <b>IdleTimeoutType</b> member is available in version 1.11 and later versions of KMDF, and starting in version 2.0 of UMDF.
-See additional information in Remarks.

-`PowerUpIdleDeviceOnSystemWake`

-A <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_tri_state.md">WDF_TRI_STATE</a>-typed enumerator that indicates whether the device will return to its working (D0) state when the system returns to its working (S0) state.
-This member is valid only if the driver sets the <b>IdleCaps</b> member to <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_power_policy_s0_idle_capabilities.md">IdleCannotWakeFromS0</a>.
-The <b>PowerUpIdleDeviceOnSystemWake</b> member can have one of the following values:

-<b>WdfTrue</b> - If both the device and the system are in a low-power state, the device returns to its working state when the system returns to its working state.

-<b>WdfFalse</b> - If both the device and the system are in a low-power state, the device remains in the low-power state when the system returns to its working state.

-<b>WdfUseDefault</b> - The default value that the framework uses if the driver does not set a different value.
-This value has the same meaning as <b>WdfFalse</b>.

-If the <b>PowerUpIdleDeviceOnSystemWake</b> member is set to <b>WdfFalse</b> or <b>WdfUseDefault</b>, the device returns to its working state only when software accesses the device, such as when an application sends an I/O request to the device.
-For more information, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/a-device-returns-to-its-working-state">A Device Returns to Its Working State</a>.

-The <b>PowerUpIdleDeviceOnSystemWake</b> member is available in version 1.9 and later versions of KMDF, and starting in version 2.0 of UMDF.

-`Size`

-The size, in bytes, of this structure.

-`UserControlOfIdleSettings`

-A <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_power_policy_s0_idle_user_control.md">WDF_POWER_POLICY_S0_IDLE_USER_CONTROL</a>-typed enumerator that indicates whether users have the ability to modify the device's idle settings.

 ## Remarks
 The <b>WDF_DEVICE_POWER_POLICY_IDLE_SETTINGS</b> structure is used as input to <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceassigns0idlesettings.md">WdfDeviceAssignS0IdleSettings</a>.